-Traci Mann, UCLA associate professor of psychology says, as quoted on the UCLA Newsroom, “We found that the majority of people regained all the weight, and then some.
+Traci Mann, UCLA associate professor of psychology says, as quoted on the UCLA Newsroom, referenced a study – “We found that the majority of people regained all the weight, and then some.
 Sustained weight loss was found only in a small minority of participants, while complete weight regain was found in the majority.”

-So what’s the secret to healthy habit formation?
-Additional research at UCLA points to an added weight loss concept they call “behavior modification.”
+So, what’s the secret to healthy habit formation?
+Some opt for prescription weight loss, but additional research at UCLA points to an added weight loss concept they call “behavior modification.”
 (Side note: who would have guessed folks in LA would be so concerned about how much they weigh? 😂)

 “Behavior modification” is the process of changing your current behavior patterns so you are more likely to make healthy choices.
-Such programs at UCLA combined education and psychologist led support groups, so that dieters are taught what to eat and then held socially accountable for following through.
-It’s worth noting that this combination of nutritional education and a support group has shown strong results in clinical trials.
+Such programs at UCLA combined education and psychologist-led support groups so that dieters are taught what to eat and then are held socially accountable for following through.
+It’s worth noting that this combination of nutritional education and group support has shown strong results in clinical trials.

-So, with that primer on how doctors say to sustainably slim down, let’s compare Nutrisystem vs Noom to see if either can work for you.
+So, with that primer on how doctors say to sustainably slim down, let’s compare Nutrisystem vs Noom to see if either can work for you in the long run.

 Nutrisystem vs Noom: Two very different approaches to weight loss